 EDC 1000.
 Introduction To Education.
 3 hrs.

-This course provides an introduction to teaching as a profession in the American education system.
+In this course students will explore teaching as a profession in the American education system.
 It offers a variety of perspectives on education including historical, philosophical, social, legal, and ethical issues in a diverse society.
 It also includes background knowledge in organizational structure of schools.
-A practicum component is required with includes 15 hours of classroom observation.
+A practicum component is required which includes 15 hours of classroom observation.
 This course requires direct contact with children.
-Because of that fact, students will be required to complete a criminal background check.
+Because of that fact, students will be required to complete a fingerprint background check.

 EDC 1201.
 Special Topics in Instructional Tech.
 0.5 hrs.

 This course is designed to meet the needs of faculty in the area of instructional technologies.
 Each class will be individualized to particular set of needs and a crdit value assigned for each section offered.
 Typical examples include Internet technologies, courseware development, multi-media, and smart classroom technologies.

 Students/educators will develop skills and knowledge in learning technologies that allow the student/educator to appropriately and responsibly use tools, resources, processes, and systems to retrieve, assess, and evaluate information from various media.
 Students/educators will use that knowledge, along with the necessary skills and information to create engaged learning environments.

 This comprehensive course concerns psychological principles underlying educational practice.
 Theories concerning cognitive and psychological development, human learning/development, and movivation are studied with emphasis on application for instruction, including assessment.
 Emphasis will also be placed on learner-centered instruction and diversity.
 Application includes preschool through high school, including students with special needs.
 Prerequisite: PSY 1000 or consent of instructor.

 EDC 2003.
 Clinical Experiences in Education.
 1 hr.